 Bear Markets: Slippery Slope of Hope

 The S&P 500 ended last week with a 2.37% up day.
 It gave investors a bit a “hope” that things could be getting a little better.
-Maybe the Fed “blinked” and that is what fueled the markets higher?
-Maybe we could even “hope” that the bear market could be coming to an end.
+Maybe the Fed “blinked,” and that is what fueled the markets higher.
+Perhaps we could even “hope” that the bear markets could be coming to an end.

 - Friday was an outlier day, where the market moved either up or down by more than 1.50%.
 Statistically, this should only happen about 13 times per year.
 The calendar year 2021 had 18 outliers (expected).
 Friday marked the 67th outlier day so far in 2022.